iFanpSGTS/DDoSProtection/README.md

   - Still cannot block botnet, but now after using IPTables and new logic algorithm it can block 2TB+ Booter.
   - OOP Code rewrite, so now you can more understand how it works
   - Proxy banned status.
+  - UDP and TCP now is protected with advanced algorithm for defends a DDoS Attacks.

 # Usage
   - ```py